Why It Matters if Women Are Involved in Conservation

 - Networks of Women Are Improving Conservation and Their Lives: At the recent World Conservation Congress, the Conservancy brought together representatives from Papua New Guinea, Solomon Islands, the CTI Women Leaders’ Forum and our Northern Australia program to learn from one another and share their stories at this global conservation event, held once every four years.
 This Congress gave the women a rich learning environment where ideas were exchanged across the three countries and from the many global connections made throughout the conference.

-- Uniting Women Around Conservation, Culture and Community: The Nature Conservancy has brought together women from three local communities in the Solomon Islands to form KAWAKI, a group of women dedicated to raising awareness about conservation in their villages and protecting the largest hawksbill turtle nesting area in the South Pacific.
-In collaboration with TNC, the women work to protect sea turtle nesting habitats in their communities and have developed a set of environment education materials that can be used to present information in schools and villages without power.
-With the support of TNC these women aim to nurture and protect their natural environment and culture to build a better future for their children and communities.
+- Uniting Women Around Conservation, Culture and Community: TNC has brought together women from three local communities in the Solomon Islands to form KAWAKI, a group of women dedicated to raising awareness about conservation in their villages and protecting the largest hawksbill turtle nesting area in the South Pacific.
+In collaboration with TNC, the women work to protect sea turtle nesting habitats and have developed a set of environment education materials that can be used to present information in schools and villages without electricity.

-- Nature’s Leading Women Event: This event, to be held in November in Brisbane, will bring together women from four regions to participate in financial literacy, business management and leadership training.
-This event will also serve as an opportunity for the women to learn from each other and showcase how they are protecting their environment and creating better opportunities for their communities.
+- Nature’s Leading Women Event: This event brought together women from four regions to participate in financial literacy, business management and leadership training.
+It also served as an opportunity for the women to learn from each other and showcase how they are protecting their environment and creating better opportunities for their communities.

-- Empowering Women Through Fish-Based Food Production: In Raja Ampat Regency, West Papua, Indonesia, The Nature Conservancy has been promoting conservation and sustainable fishing practices through the empowerment of women in local communities.
+- Empowering Women Through Fish-Based Food Production: In Raja Ampat Regency, West Papua, Indonesia, TNC has been promoting conservation and sustainable fishing practices through the empowerment of women in local communities.
 We’re training communities in how do identify, size and weigh more than 120 species of deep water fish to inform sound management practices.

 Meet the women from three Solomon Islands communities who have banded together to protect turtles and play a new role in conservation education.